Blog

 Bankruptcy Discharged vs Dismissed

 The key difference between a Bankruptcy Discharged vs Dismissed in Georgia lies in the outcome.
-A discharge releases the debtor from personal liability for certain debts, meaning they are no longer required to pay those debts, and creditors cannot pursue collection actions.
-This is the desired outcome for those filing bankruptcy, as it provides a fresh financial start.
+A discharge releases the debtor from personal liability for certain debts, meaning they no longer have to pay those debts, and creditors cannot pursue collection actions.
+This is the desired outcome for bankruptcy filers, providing a fresh financial start.

 What is a Bankruptcy Discharge?

-A bankruptcy discharge occurs when the court officially wipes out your personal liability for certain debts owed to unsecured creditors.
-This is the ideal outcome for most people filing for bankruptcy in Georgia, as it means that you are no longer legally required to pay the debts that have been discharged.
-Once a debt is discharged, creditors are barred from taking any collection actions against you, such as calling, sending bills, or suing you.
+A bankruptcy discharge occurs when the court officially eliminates your personal liability for certain debts owed to unsecured creditors.
+This is the ideal outcome for most people filing for bankruptcy in Georgia, as it means you are no longer legally required to pay the discharged debts.
+Creditors are barred from any collection actions against you, including calls, bills, or lawsuits.

 A courtroom during a hearing on bankruptcy dismissal vs discharge.